-Jean Paul Gaultier, Dior, Saint Laurent and Dries Van Noten and fashion-conscious actresses such as Tilda Swinton all owe Bowie a lot.
-From the 1972's flame-orange haired Ziggy Stardust — his most recognizable invention — to bold hair colors, sometimes slicked back, golden makeup, high shoulders, space themes, wide lapels on big monochrome or yellow jackets or sheeny playsuits with a deep cleavage, his signatures are often found on runways, editorials, and fashion film.
+Jean Paul Gaultier, Dior, Saint Laurent and Dries Van Noten and fashion-conscious actresses, such as Tilda Swinton, all owe Bowie a lot.
+From the 1972's flame-orange haired Ziggy Stardust — his most recognizable invention — to bold hair colors, sometimes slicked back and golden makeup to high shoulders, space themes, wide lapels on big monochrome or yellow jackets or sheeny playsuits with a deep cleavage, his signatures are often found on runways, editorials, and fashion film.
 Still yet, trends in recent seasons have turned the clocks back to the glam rock of the 1970s and '80s — a Bowie signature.